Chelsea beats Real Betis 4-1 to win Conference League and complete set of UEFA titles

-WROCLAW, Poland (AP) — Chelsea rallied to beat Real Betis 4-1 in the Conference League final on Wednesday and become the first team to have all four of UEFA’s club competitions in its trophy collection.
+WROCLAW, Poland (AP) — Chelsea produced an impressive second-half rally to beat Real Betis 4-1 in the Conference League final on Wednesday and become the first team to have all four of UEFA’s club competitions in its trophy collection.

-Playing in its first European final, Betis went ahead through Abdessamad Ezzalzouli’s goal in the ninth minute but faded in the second half.
+Playing in its first European final, Betis went ahead through Abdessamad Ezzalzouli’s goal in the ninth minute but faded in the second half as Chelsea's strength off the bench showed.

+One of those influential substitutes, club captain Reece James, lifted the trophy to a backdrop of ticker tape and loud roars with teammates in the middle of the field.

+“I thought in the first half we were flat," James said.
+"The game didn’t go our way early on and it looked like it took a lot out of us.
+We needed a reaction in the second half, and we got it.”

 Chelsea added the Conference League — a third-tier competition only founded in 2021 — to its Champions League titles in 2012 and 2021, its titles in the Europa League — the successor to the UEFA Cup — in 2013 and 2019, and the now-defunct Cup Winners' Cup in 1971 and 1998.